mozilla/gecko-dev/toolkit/components/ml/docs/api.rst

 and store corresponding options in Remote Settings -- :ref:`See the ml-inference-options collection <inference-remote-settings>`.

 **engineId** is used to manage the lifecycle of the engine.
 When not provided, it defaults to `default-engine`.
-Everytime a new engine is created using `createEngine` the API will ensure that there's a single engine with the given id.
+Everytime a new engine is created using `createEngine`, the API will ensure that there's a single engine with the given id.
 If the options of the existing engine are not different, the instance is reused.
 If they differ, the engine is reinitialized with the new options.
 This ensures we don't have too many engines running at once since it takes a lot of resources.
 To make sure your engine is not destroyed or reused elsewhere, set that value with a unique id that matches your component.

+When an engine is created, an inference process is created if it's not already there, and a new worker is launched for that engine.
+The inference process is unique and shared by all engines.

 Some values are also set from the preferences (set in `about:config`):

 - **browser.ml.logLevel**: Set to "All" to see all logs, which are useful for debugging.
 - **browser.ml.modelHubRootUrl**: Model hub root URL used to download models
 - **browser.ml.modelHubUrlTemplate**: Model URL template
-- **browser.ml.modelCacheTimeout**: Model cache timeout in ms
+- **browser.ml.modelCacheTimeout**: Worker timeout in ms. Default value used for **timeoutMS**
-- **browser.ml.modelCacheMaxSizeBytes**: Maximum disk size for ML model cache (in bytes)
+- **browser.ml.modelCacheMaxSize**: Maximum disk size for ML model cache (in GiB)

 Using the Hugging Face model hub